Chung, Chia-Lin1; Longfellow, Joy1; Walsh Ellie1; Esbroeck, George V.2; Balint-Kurti, Peter2; Nelson, Rebecca J.1

 The selection response of a diverse maize population improved for quantitative disease resistance to northern leaf blight (NLB) was investigated at the molecular genetic level.
 A tiered marker analysis with 151 simple sequence repeat (SSR) markers in 90 individuals of the population indicated that on average six alleles per locus were available for selection.
 An improved test statistic for selection mapping was developed, in which quantitative trait loci (QTL) are identified through the analysis of allele frequency shifts at mapped multi-allelic loci over generations of selection.
 After correcting for the multiple tests performed, 25 loci showed evidence of selection.
 Putatively selected loci were dispersed across the genome, which was consistent with the diffuse distribution of previously published QTL for NLB resistance.
 Compelling evidence for selection was found on maize chromosome 8, where several putatively selected loci co-localized with published NLB QTL and a race-specific resistance gene.
 Analysis of F2 populations derived from the selection mapping population suggested that multiple linked loci in this chromosomal segment were, in part, responsible for the selection response for quantitative resistance to NLB.

-1 Department of Plant Pathology, North Carolina State University, Raleigh,NC 27695, USA
+1 Plant Pathology and Plant-Microbe Biology Section, North Carolina State University, Raleigh,NC 27695, USA

 Santiago Mideros and Rebecca Nelson